 Step 1: Graduate From a Bachelor’s Degree Program (Four Years)

-Aspiring medical science liaisons are encouraged to study a field in the natural sciences or engineering, depending on their intended career focus.
+Depending on their intended career focus, aspiring medical science liaisons are encouraged to study a field in the natural sciences or engineering.

-Step 2: Complete a Graduate Degree Program (Two or More Years, Optional)
+Step 2: Complete a Graduate Degree Program (Two or More Years, Strongly Recommended)

-Most medical science liaison positions require a minimum of a doctorate degree, while a selected few roles may be available for those with a master’s.
+Most medical science liaison positions require a minimum of a doctorate, while a few roles may be available for those with a master’s.
 At this stage, an aspiring medical science liaison narrows their academic focus.

 This step is optional because candidates with a bachelor’s degree and two or more years of qualifying professional experience can apply for the Medical Science Liaison Society board certification (MSL-BC).